30 Health Mistakes You're Making in Public

 Gerba told the Washington Post that his researchers tested germ levels in several offices and found an unlikely hot spot — the break room, especially the coffee pot handle.
 "We found that viruses were spreading between people who had never met," he said.
 "We figured maybe the problem was the restroom, but it was really the break room."
 When Gerba and his team placed a synthetic germ in one break room, it spread to almost every surface in the office within four hours.

-The Remedy Rx: Keep hand sanitizer at your desk, and use it after each trip to the coffee pot.
+The Rx: Keep hand sanitizer at your desk, and use it after each trip to the coffee pot.

 You Are Bringing Reusable Grocery Bags To the Supermarket

 Reusable shopping bags are environmentally responsible — and kind of filthy.
 A 2011 study by the University of Arizona found bacteria in 99 percent of reusable bags they tested; 8 percent carried E. coli, suggesting contamination with feces.
 Only 3 percent of reusable bag owners said they washed them regularly.

 The Rx: Sanitize your multi-use bags with hot water and disinfectant weekly.

 For a study published in the Journal of Environmental Health, researchers ordered drinks at 21 different restaurants and found that nearly 70 percent of the lemon wedges served on glasses contained disease-causing germs — 25 different microorganisms in all, including E. coli and other fecal bacteria.